node-red/node-red.github.io/docs/configuration.md

   before attempting to reconnect.
 Default: 5000

 serialReconnectTime
-: Serial Nodes - how long to wait, in milliseconds before attempting to reopen a serial port.
+: Serial Nodes - how long to wait, in milliseconds, before attempting to reopen a serial port.
 Default: 5000

+socketReconnectTime
+: TCP Nodes - how long to wait, in milliseconds, before attempting to reconnect.
+  Default: 10000